TianyangZhan/AutoMusicGeneration/README.md

 ## Generate Music:

-output file will be saved to *./output*
+*This repo contains a pre-trained model.
+Re-training the model is optional.*

-This repo contains a pre-trained model.
-Re-training the model is optional.
+The generated MIDI file will be saved to *./output*

     python generate.py